Misuse, Dependence and Addiction – Recognizing the symptoms

 Why do people become defensive when asked about their medication?

-Shame, fear of judgment, and the brain's drive to protect access to the substance all contribute.
+Shame, fear of judgment, and the brain’s need to protect access to the substance all contribute.
 Defensiveness often increases as dependence deepens, even when the person knows something is wrong.

-What should you do if you recognize multiple signs in Stearns County?
+What should you do if you recognize signs of misuse or addiction?

-Approach the conversation calmly, express specific observations without accusations, and offer to help connect them with Stop Opioids Stearns or another local resource.
-Avoid ultimatums in the first conversation.
+Approach the conversation calmly, express specific observations without accusations, and offer to help them find local resources.

 How quickly should you act once you notice signs?